NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

 Connects *input* to the given *inputNumber* of this Effect.
 This function calls internally :func:`canConnectInput()<NatronEngine.Effect.canConnectInput>` to determine if a connection is possible.

-.. method:: NatronEngine.Effect.createChild()

-    :rtype: :class:`Effect<NatronEngine.Effect>`

-If this Effect is a multi-instance node (currently only the Tracker node is a multi-instance) then this function will create a new instance of the same plug-in as a child of this node.
-This is used for Trackers to create new tracks: internally each track is in fact a separate node on its own.